 In an interview with Maury in 1993, David seemed to corroborate some of this information by claiming that he was initiated into a satanic cult that performed sacrifices and other rituals.
 He also claimed that John and Michael Carr were part of the group that carried out the Son of Sam shootings.

 Maury devoted a lot of his life to the Son of Sam case.
 But the accepted theory still is that David Berkowitz had acted alone.
 While some in law enforcement believed that there could have been more than one shooter, the overwhelming majority did not, which made David’s relationship with law enforcement difficult.

 Furthermore, Maury’s decision to appear on tabloid shows in a bid to get his research out there hurt his credibility even more.
-In his final years, Maury had kept increasingly kept to himself.
+In his final years, Maury had increasingly kept to himself.
 Eventually, Maury’s heart had started to fail, and he passed away in December 2015, aged 69 years.

 Read More: How Did John and Michael Carr Die?